 Seasonality: Chickens are greatly affected by day length.
 They require 13 hours of daylight to lay well.
 In confinement operations, the chickens are provided artificial light to increase their laying capacity.
 With our pastured poulty, we prefer to allow the chickens to rest during the short days of winter and not push them.
 We usually have our highest production in April/May; eggs start to slow in late summer and production crawls by winter.
 December is the slowest month for eggs.

 Eggstraordinary taste: The difference between our eggs and most “cage-free” or organic eggs you might buy in the supermarket is huge.
-You can see it in our bright orange yolks, from the chickens’ diet of grass, bugs, and organic feed, and taste it — when’s the last time you had an egg that actually tasted like anything?
+You can see it in our bright orange yolks, from the chickens’ diet of grass, bugs, and minimal feed, and taste it — when’s the last time you had an egg that actually tasted like anything?